-Virgilio’s reminder that he has been here before, intended to reassure, is not very reassuring when we consider the two possible referents for verse 63’s “altra volta”, a phrase that refers to the “other”, or previous, occasion on which Virgilio was faced with such a fracas.
-The “altra volta” can either refer to the time, long before this journey, when Virgilio went to the pit of Hell conjured by the sorceress Erichtho (see Inferno 9), or it can refer to the time, within the parameters of this journey, when he attempted to negotiate with the devils at the gates of Dis (see Inferno 8 and 9).
-The first occasion is tainted because of its association with black magic, and the second occasion is far from reassuring because it did not result in Virgilio’s success.
+Virgilio’s reminder that he has been here before, intended to reassure, is not very reassuring when we consider the two possible referents for “altra volta” in verse 63.
+The phrase refers to the “other”, or previous, occasion on which Virgilio was faced with such a fracas.
+The “altra volta” can refer to the time, long before this journey, when Virgilio went to the pit of Hell conjured by the sorceress Erichtho (see Inferno 9), or it can refer to the time, within the parameters of this journey, when he attempted to negotiate with the devils at the gate of Dis (see Inferno 8 and 9).
+The first occasion is tainted because of its association with black magic and coercion by the forces of evil.
+The second occasion too is less than reassuring because Virgilio’s negotiations with the devils at the gate of Dis did not result in success.

 Maestro, tu che vinci tutte le cose, fuor che ’ demon duri ch’a l’intrar de la porta incontra uscinci (Inf.
 14.43-45)

 Despite his previous failure, and despite the pilgrim’s obvious awareness of that failure, Virgilio remains touchingly confident in his abilities.
 And yet he is facing a greater challenge than the one he faced in Inferno 8-9.

 At the gate of Dis Virgilio negotiates with devils who remain anonymous.
 They are truculent and defiant.
 They sing in only one key: that of resistance and opposition.
 Effectively, what they communicate is: “no, you may not pass, we are committed to blocking your passage”.